- Durée: 2 Heures (environ)

 • Darling Harbour ferry from Wharf 5 at Circular Quay and alight at Pyrmont Bay.

-• Light Rail from Central station and alight at Pyrmont Bay.
+• Light Rail L1 from Central or Dulwich Hill station and alight at Pyrmont Bay.

 • Bus No 389 which runs from Bondi Junction to Pyrmont and goes through the city via Park St. (https://transportnsw.info/routes/details#/sydney-buses-network/389/31389)